rob-blackbourn/jetblack-options/README.md

 Contributions are welcome!

-The goals of the project are centred on clarity and accuracy, so optimisations or integrations are not useful.
+The goals of the project are centred on clarity and accuracy.

 Valuable contributions include: